Two opening today:

 If so, then the film is highly (& infuriatingly) informative for those of us whose understanding of the affair is vague beyond its broad outlines.
 In particular, it challenges the notion, parroted endlessly by media conservatives, that Plame was a minor figure at the CIA & that her “outing” couldn’t have had much consequence to US Intelligence, & it offers a grimly convincing portrait of a toxic atmosphere of intimidation at the CIA during those years.

-Politics aside, Fair Game is a speedy & absorbing political drama.
+Politics aside, Fair Game is a speedy & absorbing Washington drama.
 Liman focuses on lucidity & pace, Penn serves up his customary intensity, & Watts is touchingly restrained.
 The guys who play Karl Rove (Adam LaFevre) & “Scooter” Libby (David Andrews) are properly loathsome.
 The movie isn’t hysterical; it doesn’t scream—except once, when Wilson screams at his wife to demonstrate the Neocon approach to dissent.

 The trouble is, it’s not a film that can be viewed politics aside.
 Conservative blood will boil because it’s unflattering to the Administration, & liberal blood will boil because, among other reasons, the perpetrators of this sliminess were allowed to ooze away—& some of them have oozed right back into American politics.